 Just two hours from Orlando, a peninsula that juts between the Gulf of Mexico and Tampa Bay includes over 30 miles of beaches and several communities stretching from St. Pete Beach to Clearwater, offering a cornucopia of vacation possibilities.

 The Clearwater - St. Petersburg area has miles of beaches, great boat outings, and some unusual sightseeing opportunities.
 You can take a boat tour or spend the day at the Busch Gardens Africa theme park.

 Beyond Disney World and Universal Orlando, the Orlando area offers more kid-friendly hotels and attractions than you can shake a stick at.

 You can find a hotel with a lazy river, or stay right at the Universal Orlando Resort.
 The retro-kitsch Cabana Bay Beach Club offers value-priced rooms and moderate-priced family suites with separate sleeping areas and mini kitchenettes.

 There's plenty to do in Orlando.
-SeaWorld Orlando and Discovery Cove, Aquatica have a marine life theme and house live animals.
-But there are thrills too—water slides and water park attractions.
+SeaWorld Orlando and Discovery Cove, Aquatica has a marine-life theme and house live animals.
+But there are thrills too like water slides and water park attractions.